Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/LineOfSightGeoElement/README.md

 ## How it works

-1. Instantiate an `AnalysisOverlay` and add it to the `SceneView`'s analysis overlays collection.
+1. Create an `AnalysisOverlay` and add it to the `SceneView`'s analysis overlays collection.
-1. Instantiate a `GeoElementLineOfSight`, passing in observer and target `GeoElement`s (features or graphics).
+2. Create a `GeoElementLineOfSight`, passing in observer and target `GeoElement`s (features or graphics).
 Add the line of sight to the analysis overlay's analyses collection.
-1. To get the target visibility when it changes, react to the target visibility changing on the `GeoElementLineOfSight` instance.
+3. To get the target visibility when it changes, react to the target visibility changing on the `GeoElementLineOfSight` instance.

 ## Relevant API

-1. AnalysisOverlay
+* AnalysisOverlay
-1. GeoElementLineOfSight
+* GeoElementLineOfSight
-1. LineOfSight.targetVisibility
+* LineOfSight.targetVisibility

 ## Offline data